 For the most part, a college grad makes more money than a high school grad.
 According to Douglas Webber, who teaches economics at Temple University, the typical college grad will earn about $900,000 more over their lifetime than a high school grad.

 Those earnings are nothing to sneeze at.
 Just going to college could potentially mean almost $1 million more for you than if you didn’t complete a degree program.

 On top of the financial gains, many students think college is worth it because it gives them a chance to build memories and learn skills.
 Attending university gives you the chance to forge lifelong connections — including building networks that can help you further your career.

 Plus, learning how to learn can be valuable itself.
 Even if you don’t end up doing work strictly related to your college degree, the skills and habits you gain during your time at university can be translated to other areas of your life.

 Don’t underestimate the intangible benefits of going to college, as well as acknowledging the financial and career possibilities.

-However, Webber warns in his study of the value of college, that the benefits aren’t assured.
-There are some caveats as you answer the question, “Is a college education worth the money?”
+However, Webber warns in his study of the value of college that the benefits aren’t assured.
+There are some caveats to consider as you answer the question, “Is a college education worth the money?”

-Before committing to a school and a course of study, it’s important to figure out if your specific action is going to be worth the cost.
+Before committing to a school or course of study, it’s important to figure out if your specific action is going to be worth the cost.
 Here are some of the factors that go into the final worth of your college degree:

 When do you graduate?